 Once the ABDEN bit is set, the state machine will clear the BRG and look for a Start bit.
-The Auto-Baud Rate Detect must receive a byte with the value 55h (ASCII "U", which is also the LIN bus Sync character) in order to calculate the proper bit rate.
+The Auto-Baud Rate Detect must receive a byte with the value 55h (ASCII "U", which is also the LIN/J2602 bus Sync character) in order to calculate the proper bit rate.
 The measurement is taken over both a low and a high bit time in order to minimize any effects caused by asymmetry of the incoming signal.
 After a Start bit, the SPBRG begins counting up, using the preselected clock source on the first rising edge of RX.
 After eight bits on the RX pin, or the fifth rising edge, an accumulated value totalling the proper BRG period is left in the SPBRGH:SPBRG register pair.
 Once the 5th edge is seen (this should correspond to the Stop bit), the ABDEN bit is automatically cleared.

 If a rollover of the BRG occurs (an overflow from FFFFh to 0000h), the event is trapped by the ABDOVF status bit (BAUDCON<7>).
 It is set in hardware by BRG rollovers and can be set or cleared by the user in software.
-ABD mode remains active after rollover events and the ABDEN bit remains set (Figure 18-2).
+ABD mode remains active after rollover events and the ABDEN bit remains set (Figure 19-2).

 While calibrating the baud rate period, the BRG registers are clocked at 1/8th the preconfigured clock rate.
-Note that the BRG clock will be configured by the BRG16 and BRGH bits.
-Independent of the BRG16 bit setting, both the SPBRG and SPBRGH will be used as a 16-bit counter.
-This allows the user to verify that no carry occurred for 8-bit modes by checking for 00h in the SPBRGH register.
-Refer to Table 18-4 for counter clock rates to the BRG.
+Note that the BRG clock can be configured by the BRG16 and BRGH bits.
+The BRG16 bit must be set to use both SPBRG1 and SPBRGH1 as a 16-bit counter This allows the user to verify that no carry occurred for 8-bit modes by checking for 00h in the SPBRGH register.
+Refer to Table 19-4 for counter clock rates to the BRG.